-YOUR SAFETY IS THE FIRST PRIORITY:
+SAFETY IS THE FIRST PRIORITY:

-- · Above all, seek safety. - · Ensure the safety and security of agency vehicles (including CAT vehicle, if applicable), and emergency fuel. - Keep tuned to local news and other media for alerts. - Execute your disaster plan. - Provide employees with a copy of the plan and list of key contacts. - · Monitor social media for impact and resources.
+- Above all, seek safety. - Ensure the safety and security of agency vehicles (including CAT vehicle, if applicable), and emergency fuel.
+However, do not endanger yourself or others trying to rescue equipment or vehicles. - Keep tuned to local news and other media for alerts. - · Rely on your disaster plan. - Provide employees with a copy of the plan and list of key contacts. - · Monitor social media for impact and resources.